ioBroker/ioBroker.docs/docs/en/README.md

 ioBroker itself IS at home on almost all platforms. ioBroker can be installed on Windows, Linux, OSX or as a Docker image.
 Preconfigured installation images relieve the user of the installation work.

 Remote management on a locally installed ioBroker system is possible 24/7 for the user or system integrators via optional cloud-based access.
-The access control can be freely configured by the user by means of users and groups.
+The access control can be freely configured by the user using users and groups.

 ## Scalable
 If further smart home systems are to be connected in the course of time, these can be implemented by the user at any time using additional adapters during operation.